2026 U Sports Women's Ice Hockey Championship

-The 2026 U Sports Women's Ice Hockey Championship is scheduled to be held in March 2026, in Elmira, Ontario, to determine a national champion for the 2025–26 U Sports women's ice hockey season.
-The tournament will be hosted by the Waterloo Warriors.
+The 2026 U Sports Women's Ice Hockey Championship was held from March 19 to March 22, 2026, in Elmira, Ontario, to determine a national champion for the 2025–26 U Sports women's ice hockey season.
+The tournament was hosted by the Waterloo Warriors.
+The Montreal Carabins won their third national title defeating their conference rivals, the Concordia Stingers, by a score of 5–2.

 Host

-The tournament is scheduled to be played at Woolwich Memorial Centre in Elmira, Ontario.
-This is scheduled to be the second time that the University of Waterloo will host the tournament after the school also hosted the previous year's championship.
+The tournament was played at Woolwich Memorial Centre in Elmira, Ontario.
+This was the second time that the University of Waterloo had hosted the tournament after the school also hosted the previous year's championship.